tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 Please specify which gcc nvcc should use as the host compiler.
 [Default is /usr/bin/gcc]:
 Please specify the Cuda SDK version you want to use, e.g. 7.0.
 [Leave empty to use system default]: 7.5 Please specify the location where CUDA 7.5 toolkit is installed.
 Refer to README.md for more details.
 [Default is /usr/local/cuda]:
-Please specify the Cudnn version you want to use.
+Please specify the cuDNN version you want to use.
 [Leave empty to use system default]: 5 Please specify the location where cuDNN 5 library is installed.
 Refer to README.md for more details.
 [Default is /usr/local/cuda]:
 Please specify a list of comma-separated Cuda compute capabilities you want to build with.
 You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.